W. Ray Johnston: Monogram

 By 1931 Johnston had built up a strong network of regional exchanges that handled Johnson's films.
 These local companies banded together with Johnston to form Monogram Pictures.
 With Johnston as head of production, Monogram turned out a steady supply of feature films.
 Fortunately for Johnston, this was before the days of double features, so a typical moviehouse program would show a single feature film, supplemented by short subjects.
 Thus Monogram's features could and did compete with major-studio productions on America's screens.
 (The Monogram brand name was not yet tainted with the "budget brand" status it would later endure.)
 Under Johnston, Monogram offered a variety of reasonably priced features for the Depression-era exhibitors, including adaptations of famous books and plays; gangster stories; jungle thrillers; topical comedies; romances; and westerns.

 In 1935 film-laboratory executive Herbert J. Yates saw a chance to enter the production field by foreclosing on several of his accounts.
 He combined the resources of several small companies, including Ray Johnston's Monogram, and called the new studio Republic Pictures.
 Ray Johnston was originally one of Yates's partners but he, along with the other independent producers, found that Yates was making all the executive decisions himself.
 Johnston angrily withdrew from Republic in 1936 and called upon his old friends, the local franchise holders, to revive Monogram.
 Johnston then began preparing and filming new productions, and Monogram returned to the movie marketplace in 1937 with Johnston in command.

 There had been a shift in film production during Johnston's absence.
 Double features were now sweeping the country, with the expensive "A" picture being the main item of interest, and the low-priced "B" picture being an added attraction on the same program.
-Ray Johnston saw that the major studios were making their own low-budget pictures for their own theater chains, so rather than competing on the same scale as the big companies, Johnston concentrated on capturing the smaller market of independent neighborhood theaters, which could play Monogram features on the top or bottom of a double bill, or even as a single feature.
+Ray Johnston saw that the major studios were making their own low-budget pictures for their own theater chains.
+Rather than competing on the same scale as the big companies and their theaters, Johnston concentrated on capturing the smaller market of independent neighborhood theaters, which could play Monogram features on the top or bottom of a double bill, or even as a single feature.
 This successful strategy established Monogram as a reliable budget brand, featuring such attractive screen personalities as Frankie Darro, Boris Karloff, Warren Hull, The East Side Kids, Buck Jones, Tim McCoy, Marjorie Reynolds, Keye Luke, Gale Storm, Mantan Moreland, Bela Lugosi, and Sidney Toler.
 From 1938, Monogram became synonymous with the movies' minor league, lacking the prestige of the major studios but still finding a market for its economically priced features.